 - Train your employees to never serve alcohol to an intoxicated patron.

 - Offer to call a taxi for guests who are drinking.

 - Do you offer valet parking services?
 Talk to your agent about getting a garagekeepers policy.

 - Do you outsource valet parking?
 Make sure they're listed under "additional insureds."

 - Do you have employees running errands in company vehicles?
-Please check DMV records first.
+Check DMV records first.

 Workers' compensation exposures

 - Clean up spills immediately to prevent slips and falls.

-- Clear direction will lead the fewest injuries.
+- Give clear direction.
+This will lead the fewest injuries.
 Company incentives to encourage long-term employment are positive signs of management control.

 Here is the minimum recommended restaurant insurance coverages: